-During the tour, you will advance through several planks, bridges, tunnels carved into the rock wall.
-The carefully designed and maintained wooden plank network takes you sometimes to the right, sometimes to the left side of the river.
-During the tour, you can admire the crystal clear water, fast-flowing mountain streams, and many waterfalls.
+During the tour, you will advance through several planks, bridges, and tunnels carved into the rock wall.
+The carefully designed and maintained wooden plank network takes you sometimes to the right and sometimes to the left side of the river.
+You can admire the crystal clear water, fast-flowing mountain streams, and many waterfalls during the tour.

-Although the first waterfall is the Lassingfall, which is later followed by the hydroelectric plant.
-The highlight of the day is the large waterfall of the Ötschergraben gorge, Myrafall waterfall, which is 80 meters high.
+Although the first waterfall is the Lassingfall, which the hydroelectric plant later follows, the highlight of the day is the large waterfall of the Ötschergraben gorge, Mirafall waterfall, which is 80 meters high.

 Did you know?
 Before the hut, the brave, who are not afraid of the cold water of the Ötscherbach, often take a dip.